CSCfi/csc-user-guide/docs/data/Allas/allas_project_example.md

 ## Act 3.
 Uploading data

-Mats has [Allas tools](https://github.com/CSCfi/allas-cli-utils) installed in the front end server of the measurement device at Analysis Service Center.
-Thus he can upload the data directly from the front end server to the _hiano-project-sample1_ bucket in Allas:
+Mats has [Allas tools](https://github.com/CSCfi/allas-cli-utils) installed in the front-end server of the measurement device at Analysis Service Center.
+Thus he can upload the data directly from the front-end server to the _hiano-project-sample1_ bucket in Allas:
 ```text
 rclone copy sample1/cannel43/aa_3278830.dat  allas:hiano-project-sample001/sample1/cannel43/aa_3278830.dat
 ```